peymanslh/peymanslh.github.io/content/posts/100-days-of-focus.md

 I’ll try to write here about what I did every day.

 ### Day 1: July 29
-- Watch 6 episodes of a video course about Back-end engineering.
+- Watch 6 episodes of [Fundamentals of Backend Engineering](https://www.udemy.com/course/fundamentals-of-backend-communications-and-protocols/) course.
 - Read a chapter of “Cracking the Coding Interview” book.
 - Read about how to use `__slots__` in Python from Python wiki.

 ### Day 2: July 30
 - Write this blog post.
-- Watch 4 episodes of a video course about Back-end engineering.
+- Watch 4 episodes of [Fundamentals of Backend Engineering](https://www.udemy.com/course/fundamentals-of-backend-communications-and-protocols/) course.
 - Read one hour of "The Brothers Karamazov" book.
 - Read part 0 of: [Implementing Raft](https://eli.thegreenplace.net/2020/implementing-raft-part-0-introduction/) blog post.